-The Authority is an executive Non-Departmental Public Body (NDPB) sponsored by and accountable to the Department for Transport (DfT) and as such has to comply with direction and guidance issued by HM Government.
-In particular its actions are guided by a Framework Document that has been issued to the Authority by the Secretary of State.
+The Authority is an executive Non-Departmental Public Body (NDPB) sponsored by and accountable to the Department for Transport (DfT) and as such must comply with direction and guidance issued by HM Government.
+Its actions are guided by a Framework Document that has been issued to the Authority by the Secretary of State.

 The purpose of this Code is to set out the Authority's approach to Corporate Governance within which the Authority will operate.
-It has been developed according to the principles of the HM Treasury and Cabinet Office 'Corporate Governance: Code of good practice 2011' which defines governance as:
+It has been developed according to the principles of the HM Treasury and Cabinet Office 'Corporate Governance: Code of good practice 2017' which defines governance as: